nhoening/StoSim/doc/tut/basic.rst

     :align: center

 You should now find a folder called ``data/_steps500``.
 There, all the log files have been written.
-The folder name ``_steps500`` indicates the variable settings used in those runs (and in this simple example, we only have variable with one setting).
+The folder name ``_steps500`` indicates the parameter settings used in those runs (and in this simple example, we only have parameter with one setting).

 Here is the plot which should be found in the ``examples/basic/plots`` directory when everything went well: